 - This system does not require land levelling

-- The output of water from sprinkler can be controlled according to crop requirement or plants growth.
+- The output of water from sprinklers can be controlled according to crop requirements or plant growth.

 Sprinkler irrigation Disadvantages: Expect the following disadvantages of this method.

-- This may cause to increase your power bill.
+- This may cause to increase in your power bill.

 - In case of high winds, the distribution pattern may be disturbed, reducing spread or increasing application rate near the lateral pipe.